AleMorales9011/ForgeWare/src/README.md

 ![ForgeOps_banner](images/Forgeware_banner-removebg-preview.png)

-# Bussines Case: DevOps Journey for SAAS Platform
+## *Scenario:

-**Scenario:** Your company is a `rapidly growing` SAAS platform.
+Your company is a `rapidly growing` SAAS platform.
 It would be best if you onboarded new developers quickly.
 And you are efficiently, providing them with a fully functional development environment.
 And a `streamlined deployment` process.

 ## Objective